mmu-webdesign/Level4-web-term-1/CSS/css01/06-text.md

 </figcaption>
 </figure>

-- If you type our the above CSS rathe than copy & pasting, you might note the editor tries to help you by providing set lists of web-safe font families.
+- If you type out the above CSS rather than copy & pasting, you might note the editor tries to help you by providing set lists of web-safe font families.
 This will help you in the future.
 You don't need to memorise all this stuff!